yousefelassal/quote-cron/README.md

 > I can, therefore I am.

 > Think as a wise man but communicate in the language of the people.

+> Today you are you!
+That is truer than true!
+There is no one alive who is you-er than you!